-Selection and screening of recombinant clones: Direct screening, Indirect screening: Immunological techniques, nucleic acid hybridization.
+Selection and screening of recombinant clones: Direct screening (Blue white screening), Indirect screening (antibiotics).

 Genomic and cDNA libraries: Criteria for the construction of an ideal genomic library, cDNA synthesis and library construction, chromosome walking, chromosome jumping, selection of a clone from library.